 Manicurist students transferring from another Paul Mitchell School.

-If transferring from another Paul Mitchell School, all transfer hours will be accepted based on stateboard rules.
+If transferring from another Paul Mitchell School, all transfer hours will be accepted based on state board rules.

 Manicurist students transferring from a non-Paul Mitchell School.

-A maximum of 250 hours will be accepted.
+All Manicurist transfer students must complete a minimum of 350 hours at Paul Mitchell The School Clear Lake to graduate from the school.
 The determination of how many transfer hours the school accepts is based on a written test, and state board rules.